-Although medicine does offer careers for so called “task orientated” personalities, a GP works with people almost all of the time and in the final analysis needs to be a “people’s person”.
+Although medicine does offer careers for so called “task orientated” personalities, medical doctors work with people almost all of the time and in the final analysis needs to be a “people’s person”.

 A medical doctor is a person who has completed formal training at an approved medical school, has received a medical qualification at such an institution and has satisfied all the requirements called for by the professional healthcare registration board of country/state they are practicing in.